 Languages, Literatures, and Cultures

 LeBlanc, Ronald D., "Bonbons and Bolsheviks: The Stigmatization of Chocolate in Revolutionary Russia" (2018).
-Languages, Literatures, and Cultures Scholarship.
+Languages, Literatures & Cultures.
 452.